All Episodes

 I could explain the business model of the program.

-I can explain my philosophy of broadcasting.
+I could explain my philosophy of broadcasting.

-I could define my definition of success in a whole bunch of different if what I said did not fit their narrative and template, they won't even hear it.
+If what I said did not fit their narrative and template, they won't even hear it.

 On next to Jim Garrity, who was a guest on the show.